A traveller admires Madrid’s Plaza Mayor square

 8Getting around by taxi

-When taking a taxi, make sure you select an authorised one with distinctive markings.
+When taking a taxi, make sure you select an authorised one with the corresponding labels.
 Make sure you can pay by card, keep in mind special surcharges like those for journeys at night, and above all, if you don't speak much of the language, always have the address of your destination at hand.

 • High-speed AVE train passing through the province of Zaragoza